shuklaayush/ingonyama-ctf-solutions/README.md

            = 2 * 3^2 * 13 * 19 * 29 * 37 * 613 * 983 * 11003 * 346501 * 6248149 * 405928799 * 79287328374952431757
 ```

-The largest prime in the prime factorization of the given curve is huge, making it computationally infeasible to solve.
+The largest prime in the prime factorization of the order is huge, making it computationally infeasible to solve.
 Therefore, I ignored the largest prime while calculating the discrete log.
 This gives us a solution modulo the remaining factors.

 ```python
 dlogs = []